ammdias/finctrl/MANUAL.md

 the short command form, `add acc`) I gave it a description.
 Both accounts were created using the currency that we had set as default above, *Euro*.
-One obvious hint of this is the decimal separator on the balances listed by the command `ls acc` (short for `list accounts`).
-If we now change the *Euro* currency separator back to the point symbol and list the accounts again, the balances will reflect this change:
+One obvious hint of this is the decimal separator on the balances listed by the command `ls acc` (short for [list accounts]).
+If we now change the *Euro* currency separator back to the decimal point symbol and list the accounts again, the balances will reflect this change:

     Test > ch curr euro decsep .
     Test > ls acc